OGSarah/PhotoSafe/README.md

 - Leverages the latest iOS 18 features (e.g., new Core Image APIs, Swift 6 concurrency).
 - Follows WWDC sessions and Apple’s documentation for best practices.

+# Development Plan

+### Setup:
+- Initialize Xcode project with Swift Package Manager.
+- Configure Core Data stack and SQLite backend.
+- Set up GitHub repository and CI/CD with GitHub Actions.

+### Core Features:
+- Implement photo encryption/decryption in C/C++.
+- Build face detection with Core Image and C/C++ optimizations.
+- Create programmatic UI for photo gallery with Core Animation.

+### Networking and Sharing:
+- Integrate RESTful APIs for photo sharing.
+- Implement asynchronous networking with URLSession.
+- Add secure data handling with certificates.

+### SDK Development:
+- Build and test the native SDK.
+- Create documentation and a sample integration app.

+### Testing and Optimization:
+- Write unit and UI tests.
+- Profile with Instruments for performance and memory issues.
+- Optimize concurrency with GCD and Operation Queues.

+### Distribution Prep:
+- Configure provisioning profiles and code signing.
+- Prepare App Store metadata and submit for review.

+### Polish and Release:
+- Fix bugs identified during testing.
+- Finalize UI animations and user flows.
+- Release to App Store.